Resumable Upload¶

 TUS Protocol Compliance¶

-Implements TUS v1.0.0 core + creation, creation-with-upload, termination, checksum, and expiration extensions.
+Implements TUS v1.0.0 core plus the creation, creation-with-upload, creation-defer-length, termination, checksum, expiration, and concatenation extensions.
 See Compliance for the full breakdown.